 Criminal Defense for California PC 261 Rape Cases

-So, if you or a loved one is charged with rape and penetration is an issue or maybe there are other issues surrounding the case, pick the phone.
+So, if you or a loved one is charged with rape and penetration is an issue, or maybe other problems are surrounding the case, pick the phone.
 Set up a meeting.

 What I have you do is come in and sit down with me.
-We go over the case piece by piece and we make the decision on exactly how we're going to defend it.
+We go over the case piece by piece and decide exactly how we're going to defend it.

 What we're going to do, whether or not the case is going to trial, whether we're going to plea bargain and keep you out of custody and try to avoid sex registration and a whole host of other things that come along with these types of offenses, and once we make that decision, we will move forward.